With Management Discussion & Analysis

 BOARD AND MANAGEMENT

-The Board of your Company consists of
+The Board of your Company consists following Directors as of March 31, 2025

 The Chairman & Managing Director - Mr. R. Parthasarathy

-Seven Independent Non-Executive Directors:
+Five Independent Non-Executive Directors:

 - Mr. Arun Ramanathan